statamic/docs/content/collections/tags/cache.md

     type: string
     description: 'The length of time to cache this section.
 Use plain English to specify the length, eg. `2 hours`, `5 minutes`, etc.'
   -
-    name: scope
+    name: key
-    type: 'string'
+    type: string
-    description: 'Sets the cache scope.
-The default `site` scope will cache one instance per tag for the entire site, while a `page` scope will create a unique cache per URL.'
+    description: 'The cache key to be used, if you''d like to manually invalidate this tag pair programmatically.'
   -
-    name: key
+    name: scope
     type: 'string'
-    description: 'Sets the key used to store the value in the Laravel cache. `key` can't be used at the same time as `scope`.'
+    description: 'Sets the [cache scope](#scope).
+Either `site` or `page`.
+Has no effect when using the `key` parameter.'
 stage: 4
 id: 1d0d2d1f-734b-4360-af7a-6792bf670bc7
 ---
 ## Overview

-After an initial render, markup inside a cache tag will be pulled from a cached,statically cached copy until invalidated.
+After an initial render, markup inside a cache tag will be pulled from a cached, statically cached copy until invalidated.

 ```
 {{ cache for="5 minutes" }}